THE BENEFITS OF KELP

 by Lawrence Wilson, MD

-Kelp, which can include several species of a common sea plant, is a wonderful food and food supplement in dried form if the brand is correct, and only if the brand is correct.
+Kelp, which includes several species of a common sea plant, is a wonderful food and food supplement in dried form if the brand is correct, and only if the brand is correct.
 The right brand of kelp is almost a life-saving food supplement today that I recommend for everyone.
 It is inexpensive, widely available, safe and beneficial.
 Adverse reactions to kelp are rare, and it can be taken with almost all hypothyroid conditions.
 One must reduce it, in some cases, if one has Grave’s disease or hyperthyroidism.

 The brand of kelp matters.
 Some brands seem to be more toxic and are best avoided.
 The brands of kelp capsules I recommend are Nature’s Way, Solaray, Country Life, Endomet, Now, Ecological Formulas, Vitamin Shoppe, Office Gudni Gudnason and Solgar.
 Also, if one wants to use kelp granules, Frontier Herbs and Monterrey Bay Herb Company kelp granules are fine.
 Other brands may not work well, in my experience, and can be toxic.

 A brand that may not be very good is Maine Sea Coast bulk kelp (laminaria digitata).
 I am not sure why this is so.

 Why kelp and not other sea vegetables?
 Kelp is not the same as bladderwrack, Irish moss, dulse, nori, hiziki, wakame and many other sea vegetables, so do not confuse them.
 The main difference, for therapeutic purposes, is that the brands of kelp I recommend have lower levels of toxic metals, a much higher alginate content, and perhaps contains other substances as well that appear to successfully bind the mercury and other toxic metals found in all products from the sea.
 This is important because eating a lot of the other sea vegetables, as with eating much fish at all, will result in mercury and arsenic toxicity, unfortunately.